Need for Continuous Security and Compliance Automation

 The ability to fetch this data and the defined policies empowers organizations to deliver faster.
 And these policies that one defines are done by the people from the central organization that may be different from the people who are actually configuring the delivery pipeline.
 Therefore, as a practice, organizations must refrain from configuring these policies in text form in a document, instead of enforcing them as rules that can be used and applied as code can help.

 Enforcing Compliance into the Delivery workflow

-While enforcing compliance, there are certain steps that happen within the delivery workflow.
-For example, there is a build step, there is a static code analysis step or integration step or dynamic code analysis, binary scan.
+While enforcing compliance, there are certain sequential steps that take place within the delivery workflow.
+First, there is a build step, then a static code analysis step, then an integration step then dynamic code analysis, and then a binary scan.
 These are individual steps done in a certain sequence.
 Some of these intangibles are not in sequence.
-Conceptually, there are three steps key to achieving security and compliance automation.
+Conceptually, there are three steps key to achieving security and compliance automation:

-- Provide the guardrails in the delivery pipeline, ensuring the necessary checks are included in the pipeline.
+a.
+Provide guardrails in the delivery pipeline, ensuring the necessary checks are included in the pipeline.

-- Provide a gating mechanism.
-These checks fail.
-We want to stop the delivery from going into production environments and have those things resolved before they move forward.
+b.
+Provide a gating mechanism.
+If these checks fail, we should stop the delivery from going to production, and have those issues resolved before they get deployed.

 c.
 Define and automate specific policies that are set up within these pipelines.